 Only buy properties that are neighborhood normal.
 So if the property is a two-bedroom, one-bath property near a University and in a neighborhood where every property is a two-bedroom and one-bath property.
 So it is normal for that neighborhood and should not only rent on a consistent basis, but it should also hold value.
 The only time you want to have a property that is not neighborhood normal, is when that property is either bigger or has an amenity that is above or better than the other properties.

 Pools & Other Insurance Hazards

 When buying rental property, there are some issues that may be overlooked or justified when they are really a possible hazard.
 Pools are a big one.
 Pools are not only an insurance issue, but they are also a maintenance hazard as there are many costs associated from cleaning, repairing and equipment upkeep.
-Same thing goes for hot tubs, playsets, basketball goals attached to homes and tramplines brought by the tenants jsut to name a few.
+Same thing goes for hot tubs, play sets, basketball goals attached to homes and trampolines brought by the tenants just to name a few.
 These are issues that owners need to be aware of before buying a property or moving in a tenant.